demisto/content/Packs/Vectra_AI/Integrations/VectraDetect/README.md

 - The mirroring is strictly tied to incident types "Vectra Account" and "Vectra Host", as well as the incoming mapper "Vectra Detect - Incoming Mapper".
 If you want to change or use a custom incident type/mapper, ensure that related changes are also present.
 - The mirroring settings apply only for incidents that are fetched after applying the settings.
-- Any tags removed from the Vectra Account or Vectra Host will not be removed in the XSOAR incident, as XSOAR doesn't allow the removal of the tags field via the backend.
-However, tags removed from the XSOAR incident UI will be removed from the Vectra Account or Vectra Host.
+- Any tags removed from the Vectra Account or Vectra Host will not be removed in the Cortex XSOAR incident, as Cortex XSOAR doesn't allow the removal of the tags field via the backend.
+However, tags removed from the Cortex XSOAR incident UI will be removed from the Vectra Account or Vectra Host.
-- New notes from the XSOAR incident will be created as notes in the Vectra Account or Vectra Host.
-Updates to existing notes in the XSOAR incident will not be reflected in the Vectra Account or Vectra Host.
+- New notes from the Cortex XSOAR incident will be created as notes in the Vectra Account or Vectra Host.
+Updates to existing notes in the Cortex XSOAR incident will not be reflected in the Vectra Account or Vectra Host.
-- New notes from the Vectra Account or Vectra Host will be created as notes in the XSOAR incident.
-Updates to existing notes in the Vectra Account or Vectra Host will create new notes in the XSOAR incident.
+- New notes from the Vectra Account or Vectra Host will be created as notes in the Cortex XSOAR incident.
+Updates to existing notes in the Vectra Account or Vectra Host will create new notes in the Cortex XSOAR incident.
-- If a closed XSOAR incident is tied to a specific Account or Vectra Host and new detections for that Account or Vectra Host arise or existing detections become active again, the incident will be automatically reopened.
+- If a closed Cortex XSOAR incident is tied to a specific Account or Vectra Host and new detections for that Account or Vectra Host arise or existing detections become active again, the incident will be automatically reopened.
-- When a XSOAR incident is closed but there are still active detections on the Vectra side, and the Account or Vectra Host is subsequently updated, the corresponding XSOAR incident for that entity will be reopened.
+- When a Cortex XSOAR incident is closed but there are still active detections on the Vectra side, and the Account or Vectra Host is subsequently updated, the corresponding Cortex XSOAR incident for that entity will be reopened.
-- If a XSOAR incident is reopened and the corresponding entity has an assignment in Vectra, the assignment will be removed from Vectra.
+- If a Cortex XSOAR incident is reopened and the corresponding entity has an assignment in Vectra, the assignment will be removed from Vectra.
 - If you want to use the mirror mechanism and you're using custom mappers, then the incoming mapper must contain the following fields: dbotMirrorDirection, dbotMirrorId, dbotMirrorInstance, and dbotMirrorTags.
 - To use a custom mapper, you must first duplicate the mapper and update the fields in the copy of the mapper.
 (Refer to the "Create a custom mapper consisting of the default Vectra Detect - Incoming Mapper" section for more information.)
 - Following new fields are introduced in the response of the incident to enable the mirroring:
   - **mirror_direction:** This field determines the mirroring direction for the incident.
-It is a required field for XSOAR to enable mirroring support.
+It is a required field for Cortex XSOAR to enable mirroring support.
-  - **mirror_tags:** This field determines what would be the tag needed to mirror the XSOAR entry out to Vectra.
+  - **mirror_tags:** This field determines what would be the tag needed to mirror the Cortex XSOAR entry out to Vectra.
 It is a required field for XSOAR to enable mirroring support.
-  - **mirror_instance:** This field determines from which instance the XSOAR incident was created.
-It is a required field for XSOAR to enable mirroring support.
+  - **mirror_instance:** This field determines from which instance the Cortex XSOAR incident was created.
+It is a required field for Cortex XSOAR to enable mirroring support.

 #### Cleanup Duplicate Incidents

-- Use the ***Close All Duplicate XSOAR Incidents - Vectra Detect*** playbook to clean up duplicate incidents.
-You can use ***VectraDetectCloseDuplicateIncidents*** script individually to clean up duplicate incidents.
+- Use the **Close All Duplicate XSOAR Incidents - Vectra Detect** playbook to clean up duplicate incidents.
+You can use **VectraDetectCloseDuplicateIncidents** script individually to clean up duplicate incidents.
-- You can also schedule a job with ***Close All Duplicate XSOAR Incidents - Vectra Detect*** playbook in XSOAR to clean up incidents periodically.
-Refer to [this XSOAR documentation](https://xsoar.pan.dev/docs/incidents/incident-jobs) for more information.
+- You can also schedule a job with **Close All Duplicate XSOAR Incidents - Vectra Detect** playbook in Cortex XSOAR to clean up incidents periodically.
+Refer to [this Cortex XSOAR documentation](https://xsoar.pan.dev/docs/incidents/incident-jobs) for more information.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.